chocolatey/choco-wiki/CommandsUninstall.md

 With auto uninstaller turned off, a chocolateyUninstall.ps1 is required to perform uninstall from the system.
-In the absence of chocolateyUninstall.ps1, choco uninstall only removes the package from Chocolatey but does not remove the sofware from your system.
+In the absence of chocolateyUninstall.ps1, choco uninstall only removes the package from Chocolatey but does not remove the software from your system (unless in the package directory).

 **NOTE:** Starting in 0.9.10+, the Automatic Uninstaller (AutoUninstaller) is turned on by default.
 To turn it off, run the following command: